 Tracking administrative costs

 It is no secret that, in the agency world, time costs money.
 Living with that reality, agencies need a means to track every cost that relates to a particular job.
-There are obvious costs, such as purchasing stock photography on behalf of a client.
+There are obvious costs, such as purchasing stock photography on behalf of a client or browsing for free photos on Freepik.
 And there are less obvious costs, such as the time taken by a Designer to print those stock photography samples to review with the client.

 Every day, across every agency, seconds of time spent on small “quick” jobs turn into minutes.
 Minutes roll into hours.
 Before you know it, month end arrives and you’re writing off cost to cover a long list of small, quick administrative jobs necessary to delivering client outcomes.